A club for anyone who loves good food, good cookery books and good company

 —Once you have joined, we’ll email you back with your membership number and details of how to book to attend events.
 That will include how to let us know what dish you’ll be making and information about the loyalty card for Cookbook Club and other membership benefits which include a complimentary Borough Wines refill bottle carrying the bespoke Cookbook Club label, to use at their Borough Market stand.

-We will also be running once again our hugely popular Cookbook swap shop on the night.
-One person’s unwanted cookbook can often be another’s prized new addition to their kitchen-shelf collection.
-Please bring along any cookbooks you no longer want, and we hope you’ll pick up and take away one or more that someone else has brought in.
+We will be nominating a selection of dishes from each book for members to choose from and cook for the event.
+There will be entertainment and plenty to eat and drink, with wines from our supporters Borough Wines.
+We will also be running our hugely popular Cookbook Swap Shop on the night, so please bring along any cookbooks you no longer want and we hope you’ll pick up and take away one or more that someone else has brought in.

 Borough Market Cookbook Club in association with Borough Wines